ModhiSaleh/GameA/README.md

 Installation and run
 ================================

-Install download files from folder [ArcadeGame](https://github.com/ModhiSaleh/GameA) .
-To run game click on [index.html](https://github.com/ModhiSaleh/GameA/blob/master/index.html) file inside the (GameA) folder.
+Install and download the project, Then to run game click on [index.html](https://github.com/ModhiSaleh/GameA/blob/master/index.html) file.